1992 Roermond earthquake: Intensity

-The earthquake was recorded as 5.8 on the Richter magnitude scale (5.3 on the moment magnitude scale) and a maximum intensity of VIII (Severe) on the Mercalli intensity scale.
+The earthquake was recorded as 5.8 on the Richter scale (5.3 on the moment magnitude scale) and a maximum intensity of VIII (Severe) on the Mercalli intensity scale.

 An intensity of VIII means considerable damage to poorly built structures and heavy furniture is overturned.
 The earthquake was not evenly spread as some areas were hit harder than others.
 This earthquake could be felt as far away as the Czech Republic, Switzerland, France and England.

 Damage and casualties

 In the regions between Roermond, Maaseik (Belgium), and Heinsberg (Germany), buildings, especially old buildings, and cars were destroyed.
 Two churches in Roermond, the Munsterkerk and Minderbroederskerk, were heavily damaged.
 The economic cost of the earthquake was estimated to be around 275 million guilders (around 125 million euros), of which 170 million guilders (around 77 million euros) of damage in the Netherlands.

-A 79-year old woman died of a heart attack in Bonn.
+A 79-year-old woman died of a heart attack in Bonn.